Frequently Asked Questions

 Will people need to wear masks the entire time?

 Because each youth group will be functioning as a family, we will not require groups to wear masks when they are with each other.
 While masks might be encouraged, this decision is ultimately left up to each group.
 Since kids will already be doing things such as sleeping and brushing teeth beside each other, it makes sense that the need to wear masks during other times could be reduced as well.
 Therefore, some of the only times that people will absolutely have to wear masks is while they are entering the chapel or dining hall where other groups are present, walking through a public lobby, or buying something from the coffee shop or camp store.
 But when your group has private scheduled gym time and there’s no other groups using the space, you can decide what you’d like to do regarding masks.
+We’d recommend just doing whatever your normal practices are when you meet for youth group.

 Will we need to do a health screening?

 Each church will responsible for conducting a health screening for each student BEFORE they board the van/bus.
 Miracle Camp will supply a health screening checklist, but each church is responsible to line up a volunteer health professional from their congregation or community to conduct the screening.
 Students should show up to the church and remain socially distant until they pass through the screening.
-If a student is showing symptoms or exhibiting a fever, they need to be screened out before they spend a couple hours in an enclosed space with other students.
+If a student is showing symptoms or exhibiting a fever, they would need to be screened out before they would spend a couple hours in an enclosed space with other students.
 Upon arrival to Miracle Camp, each group will be asked to turn in their health screening forms before any students get out of the vehicle.

 What if things get worse between now and Ice Camp?